AntonDevia/ResSwitcher/README.md

 [Русский](#resswitcher) · **English**

-Automatic screen-resolution switcher for StalZone.
+Automatic screen-resolution switcher for stalzone.
 A background service (`ResSwitcher.exe`) automatically switches the resolution when the game starts and restores the system resolution when the game is minimized (alt-tab) or closed.
 Configuration is done through a separate `Settings.exe` app.